opendp/tumult-docs/public/analytics/v0.6/_sources/tutorials/first-steps.rst.txt

 understanding of differential privacy.
 In these tutorials, we will gloss over all the details of what happens behind the scenes, and focus on how to accomplish common tasks.
-To learn more about the trade-offs involved in parameter setting and mechanism design, you can consult our :ref:`Topic Guides`.
+To learn more about the trade-offs involved in parameter setting and mechanism design, you can consult our :ref:`topic guides <Topic guides>`.

 .. _differential privacy: https://desfontain.es/privacy/friendly-intro-to-differential-privacy.html